bullhorn/rest-api-docs/source/includes/_datahub.md

-# Data Hub Reference Guide
+# Introduction

 Bullhorn Data Hub is a flexible data structure to store data for reporting, and analytics across Bullhorn, Marketplace Partner and external sources.
-This reference guide provides information about each API operation and supported entity type.
+It is built directly within the Bullhorn ATS Platform to help customers consolidate their staffing and relevant business data in a single location.
+This reference guide provides information about each Data Hub API operation and supported entity type.

 # Data Hub Entities

-### EdsSourceSystem
+## EdsSourceSystem
 Represents the external system sending data.
+This entity's name is represented as `sourceSystem` when making Data Hub API requests.

 <table>
     <colgroup>